-- A keen interest in all areas of sport, not just practical lessons - Competence in the use of computers - A keen interest in how the body copes with sporting activities - Ability to lead others - Ability to work independently on a task over several lessons - The ability to produce presentations and perform them in front of others - Bringing your PE kit to every practical lesson.
+- Evidence of attendance at one extra-curricular per week, either at lunch times or after school. - A keen interest in all areas of sport, not just practical lessons - Competence in the use of computers - A keen interest in how the body copes with sporting activities - · Ability to independently deliver sessions to peers - Ability to work independently on a task over several lessons - Willingness to deliver leadership sessions such as warm ups and lessons to peers - Bringing your PE kit to every practical lesson.